-The Editors of WAAFA News write: Our new patron's name appeared for the first time in the May, 2003, issue of WAAFA News, but it was not possible to introduce her to the members properly at that time.
-Air Commodore Cynthia Fowler has now written a few words about her life before she became patron of the Women's Auxiliary Air Force Association, which we are pleased to reproduce here.
-In reply, on behalf of the Association, we are happy to welcome her to our ranks with the wish that the connection will be a long and happy one.
+Our former patron's name appeared for the first time in the May, 2003, issue of WAAFA News, but it was not possible to introduce her to the members properly at that time.
+Air Commodore Cynthia Fowler wrote a few words about her life before she became patron of the Women's Auxiliary Air Force Association, which we are pleased to reproduce here.
+In reply, on behalf of the Association, we were happy to welcome her to our ranks with the wish that the connection would be a long and happy one.

 `When I retired from the Royal Air Force in November, 2000, I had completed 36 years service.
 Starting from scratch, I went through the ranks to sergeant until I was commissioned as a Flying Officer in 1969.

 A number of tours at home and overseas followed, leading to promotion to Squadron Leader in 1979.
 That year saw the beginning of the first of my six tours at the Ministry of Defence.
 Thankfully, these were interspersed with spells at Stations and as a student at the Joint Services Defence College.

 Promotion to Group Captain brought with it the post of Deputy Director WRAF and, as the role changed, I became responsible for service-wide welfare just as the first Gulf War started.

 My last big step came in 1995 when I became an Air Commodore, serving at first in Personnel and Training Command with responsibility for general education and physical training and then, from 1996, as Director of Recruiting and Selection.

 There were two peaks of my career.
 The first was to be Station Commander at RAF Uxbridge from December 1991 to January 1994.
 A most thrilling appointment and one which brought the Second World War sharply into focus as I was responsible for the WWII Operations Centre at Uxbridge.